Beryllium Mining

 USES OF BERYLLIUM :

-* It is used in alloys with a combination of copper or nickel for making gyroscopes, springs, electrical contacts, spot-welding electrodes and non-sparking tools.
+• Beryllium is employed in alloys, often combined with copper or nickel, to manufacture gyroscopes, springs, electrical contacts, spot-welding electrodes, and non-sparking tools.

-* Used as an alloying agent, beryllium alloys are used as structural materials for high-speed aircraft, missiles, spacecraft and communication satellites.
+• As an alloying agent, beryllium alloys serve as structural materials for high-speed aircraft, missiles, spacecraft, and communication satellites.

-* Beryllium is also used in consumer electronics and telecommunications and also serves in various other industrial and medical uses.
+• Beryllium plays a role in consumer electronics, telecommunications, and various other industrial and medical applications.

-* It is also used in nuclear reactors as a reflector or moderator of neutrons.
+• Additionally, it is utilized in nuclear reactors as a reflector or moderator of neutrons.

 ANNUAL BERYLLIUM USAGE :